Aquatic grooming, and Facial fold forcing

 The final jerk

-When I reach the end of a fold-forcing stroke, and my nail can't go forward anymore, I sometimes end the process with a violent gesture; a jerk.
+When I reach the end of a fold-forcing stroke, and my nail can't advance any further, I sometimes end the process with a violent gesture; a jerk.

 You can see in the video above that I finish some strokes with a quick, sharp, sudden movement.

-I forcefully pull my nail out of the fold, while inflicting the most damage I can on the skin barrier.
+I forcefully pull my nail out of the fold, trying to inflict maximum damage on the skin barrier that was preventing me from advancing.

 Theory

-You use underpinning in your everyday life when you put something hard beneath a flexible material that you want to work on.
+You use underpinning in your everyday life when you put something hard under a flexible material you want to work on.

-This may be necessary because the material lacks the firmness needed to resist your actions.
+This may be necessary because the material isn't rigid enough to resist your actions.

-While grooming, your work is often hindered by the fact that the skin is unstable and has no firmness.
+While grooming, your work is often hampered because the skin is unstable and has no firmness.

-However, the underpinning fingers should be placed so that they counteract the pressure coming from the grooming finger.
+However, the underpinning fingers must be positioned to counteract the pressure coming from the grooming finger.

 Action

-• Press a finger from your non-grooming hand on your skin, about half an inch below the place that is being groomed by your other hand.
+• Press a finger of your non-grooming hand onto your skin, about half an inch below the area being groomed by your other hand.

-• This creates a flab of skin that serves as a work table.
+• A flab of skin is trapped between your two fingers; use it as a work table.

 Be mobile, and follow the placement of your grooming finger.

-You can change finger, or use several fingers at a time.
+You can switch fingers, or use several at once.

 Grooming underwater